PyAbel/PyAbel/doc/transform_methods/hansenlaw.rst

 Introduction
 ------------

-The Hansen and Law transform [1, 2] is a fast (linear time) Abel transform, interpreted as a linear system, with the input and output, the Abel transform pair.
+The Hansen and Law transform [1, 2] is a fast (linear time) Abel transform.

 From the abstract [1]:

-*... new family of algorithms, principally for Abel inversion, that are recursive and hence computationally efficient.
+*"... new family of algorithms, principally for Abel inversion, that are recursive and hence computationally efficient.
 The methods are based on a linear, space-variant, state-variable model of the Abel transform.
-The model is the basis for deterministic algorithms, applicable when data are noise free, and least-squares estimation (Kalman filter) algorithms, which accommodate the noisy data case.*
+The model is the basis for deterministic algorithms."*

+and [2]:

+*"...
+Abel transform, which maps an axisymmetric two-dimensional function into a line integral projection."*

-The key advantage of the algorithm that is is fast, providing both the **forward** Abel and **inverse** Abel transform.
+The `hansenlaw` algorithm is efficient and it provides both the **forward** Abel and **inverse** Abel transform.

 How it works